johandry/blog/content/post/terranova-terraform-from-go.md

 func main() {
 	...
   if _, err := platform.ReadStateFile(stateFilename); err != nil {
-    log.Panicf("Fail to load the state of the platform from %s. %s", stateFilename, err) }
+    log.Fatalf("Fail to load the state of the platform from %s. %s", stateFilename, err) }
     ...
     // here is where Apply() is call